-The Problem of God: Answering a Skeptic’s Challenges to Christianity, By Mark Clark.
+The Problem of God, by Mark Clark.
 Rethinking Holiness, by Bernie Van De Walle.
 Exhale, by Thousand Foot Krutch.
 The Devout Life, by Roger Helland.
 Braving the Wilderness,

 The Problem of God: Answering a Skeptic’s Challenges to Christianity